Hello fellow bloggers or those planning to go on a blogging journey.

 The more financial freedom I had with the way I monetised my blog, the more risks I took even when I was clueless, something I really couldn’t do working for someone else.
 When one spends more time in a job than at home, it’s hard to find the space to break patterns you need to break out of.
 Blogging changed my life by helping me become fearless as I took more risks.
 I became excited about the work I was doing as more opportunities poured in, and I began to see that my true calling is one where I am doing a job that one hundred percent represents who I am, what I can offer in the world, and what I was always good at which I pushed aside for years.

 With blogging, I went from one adventure to the next, which also helped me find out new things about myself; new likes and dislikes as I went on new business ventures.
 One of the most important ways of how blogging changed my life is when I started making friendships.
 I attracted people with like-minded qualities and mindset and began building a community around my content and through the comments that came through on my blog posts.

 Working for someone I’ve realised that I’ve organised the bosses’ life and managed more load than my own.
 So when I started blogging, I had to learn that if I wanted to be successful then what I was doing for the boss I had to do for me meaning why was I ready to ensure that someone else had what they needed in the workplace to be organised and why wasn’t I doing that for me?
 Blogging helped me to see that everything I do for my business is helping me and that I needed to stay on track to get the necessary learnings I needed to keep my business moving forward.

-Blogging has changed my life by helping others improve their life; that is why I’m am helping you through my content by being transparent so that you can see if blogging is really for you or not.
+Blogging has changed my life by helping others improve their lives; that is why I’m am helping you through my content by being transparent so that you can see if blogging is really for you or not.
 You won’t know unless you give it a shot.